 Those of us who live many miles from the ocean may not think about what goes on under the water.
 Similar to the land, there is an enormous diversity of plants in the sea.
 Just like land plants, ocean plants have flowers and pollinate and reproduce.
-Seagrass grows on the floor of the ocean and provides habitat for sea turtles, manatees, and many other marine animals.
+Seagrass grows on the floor of the ocean and provides a habitat for sea turtles, manatees, and many other marine animals.
 There are some 60 species of seagrass, and those grasses bloom and release pollen.
 Like land plants, seagrasses need something like the bees that help pollinate land plants.
 So are there underwater bees?

 Researchers at the National Autonomous University of Mexico have reported that hundreds of crustaceans and other small insect-like animals visit plants and bring pollen with them.
 These invertebrates are the “underwater bees.”
-Along with ocean currents, they allow ocean vegetation to flourish.
+They allow ocean vegetation to flourish, along with ocean currents.

-As scientists study ways in which carbon can be locked up to avoid high concentrations in our atmosphere, they find that the ocean is a major factor in avoiding runaway greenhouse heating of the earth.
+As scientists study ways in which carbon can be locked up to avoid high concentrations in our atmosphere, they find that the ocean is a major factor in avoiding the runaway greenhouse heating of the earth.
 Life in the oceans is essential to life on land.

-Here is another design feature of this planet which is critical to the long-term existence of life on Earth.
-In the 1950s, scientists thought that there were maybe five or six factors which would be critical to the existence of life.
+Here is another design feature of this planet that is critical to the long-term existence of life on Earth.
+In the 1950s, scientists thought that there were maybe five or six factors that would be critical to the existence of life.
 The famous Drake Equation of how many planets could have life on them only considered five factors in its original format.
 Now we know there are a huge number of things that have to be “right” to allow life to exist.

 Every time we find a new variable, the odds against life occurring by chance on planet Earth become greater.
 God’s wisdom and design can be seen everywhere around us.
 Truly, “the heavens declare the glory of God and the firmament shows His handiwork” (Psalms 19:1).